[A tall and skinny building in Ho Chi Minh City, Vietnam.]

 Spend any amount of time in Vietnam and you will soon notice that there are skinny buildings everywhere.
 Some are so slender that they barely look like they could fit a double bed across.
 Don’t ask me how they would get a double bed up there either.

-I was told by someone that the reason for this building style is a tax issue.
+I was told that the reason for this building style is a tax issue.
 Something to do with tax being calculated by the width of the property front.
 Looking online though I can’t find anything in English to back up this explanation.
 If you know why there are so many skinny buildings in Vietnam I would love to know (preferably with a reputable link).